The SymphonyAI Team

 Director of Business Development

 Mike is a director and head of business development for SymphonyAI.
 He is responsible for all aspects of deal origination and qualification.
 Before joining SymphonyAI, Mike was the head of corporate development for ESW Capital, a $2 billion private investment firm focused on enterprise software acquisitions.
-While at ESW Capital, Mike was responsible for the entire deal lifecycle and personally closed six transactions representing more than $145 million of equity in under two years.

 Previously, Mike was a member of the business development team and led the technology efforts at OpenGate Capital.
 Mike began his career in private equity as an associate with Pegasus Capital Group.